suned/stateless/README.md

 ```
  In other words, an `Effect` is a generator that can yield classes of type `A` or exceptions of type `E`, can be sent anything, and returns results of type `R`.
 Let's break that down a bit further:

 -  The type variable `A` in `Effect` stands for _"Ability"_.
-This is the type of value that an effect depends on in order to produce its result.
+This is the type of value, or types of values, that an effect depends on in order to produce its result.

  - The type variable `E` parameter of `Effect` stands for _"Error"_.
 This the type of errors that an effect might fail with.